 Note: AWS Cloud resources are housed in highly available data center facilities in different areas of the world.
 Each Region contains multiple distinct locations called Availability Zones.
 You have the ability to choose which Region to host your Amazon RDS activity in.

-c.
+d.
 You now have options to select your engine.
-For this tutorial, click the MySQL icon, leave the default value of edition and engine version, and select the Free Tier template.
+For this tutorial, choose the MySQL icon, leave the default value of edition and engine version, and select the Free Tier template.

 - DB instance identifier: Type a name for the DB instance that is unique for your account in the Region that you selected.
 For this tutorial, we will name it rds-mysql-10minTutorial.